udexon/Phoshell/README.md

 3. Compare Smashlet to Redux, both in footprint and architecture.

 Jitsi Meet is field tested, large scale, 100 mb in zip size ... one of the biggest project of any kind, Redux , besides libreoffice.
 Merge all apps with Phoshell?
 With all platform module: web, Android, iOS.
 Active developments, how many commits per week, consistently?

-### 2.5

-In the least Phoshell improve documentation and reduce TELK.

-- Phoshell is source compatible with the host Programming Language and framework.

-Give examples and explain.
-Examples show:
-- Python turtle graphics
-- ChatMessage addition
-- TFJS